Speed bump: Comparison to speed bumps

 While similar to speed bumps, humps are less aggressive than speed bumps at low speeds.
 Humps are often used on streets, while bumps are used more in parking lots.
 While speed bumps generally slow cars to 5–10 mph, humps slow cars to 15–20 mph.
 The narrow traverse distance of speed bumps often allows vehicles to pass over them at high speed with only mild disturbance to the wheels and suspension, and hardly affecting the vehicle cab and its occupants.
 The relatively long slopes of speed humps are less disruptive at low-moderate speeds, but they create a greater, more sustained vertical deflection; at higher speeds, a more sustained deflection is less-absorbed by vehicle suspensions and has a greater effect on the vehicle as a whole.

-Problems

-One problematic aspect of speed humps is their effect on emergency vehicles.
-Response time is slowed by 3-5 seconds per hump for fire trucks and fire engines and up to 10 seconds for ambulances with patients on board.
-Speed humps are thus usually not placed on primary response routes.
-Speed cushions may be placed on these routes instead.

-Occasionally, there is an increase in traffic noise from braking and acceleration of vehicles on streets with speed humps, particularly from buses and trucks.
-Other effects include increased fuel consumption and emissions as well as increased wear and tear on brakes, engine and suspension components.

-Damage caused by snow plows during the winter months is an additional concern.

-Heavy sedans, trucks, and SUVs are less affected by speed humps, and may not have to slow down as dramatically.

-Thin cuts are sometimes placed in the middle of a hump in order to allow bicycle traffic to pass through.
-However, forcing cyclists to take a particular line on the road compromises their ability to position themselves safely according to the other traffic on the road at the time.
+Unlike speed bumps, speed humps, due to their more gradual slope, generally allow snowplow blades to go over them without damage to the blades or the pavement surface.